t0ch13/t0ch13/README.md

 - 👋 Hi, I’m @t0ch13!
 You're here because you found me on Twitter.

-- 👀 I will be posting OSINT and InfoSec related resources as well as OSINT related project if any.
+- 👀 I will be posting OSINT and InfoSec related resources, as well as OSINT related project, if any.

 - 📫 How to reach me? go back where you found me HAHA.